History of WWNR, Beckley

 In 2004, Southern Communications Corporation, which had been operating WWNR, took over ownership of the station.
 The Federal Communications Commission approved the transfer of ownership on January 26, 2004.

 On Feb.
-11, 2004, WWNR began streaming its locally-originated programming on the Internet from its web site at www.wwnrnewstalk620.com.
+11, 2004, WWNR began streaming its locally-originated programming on the Internet from its web site, which is now at http://www.wwnrradio.com/.

 From the 1960s.
 Front row: Phil Vogel, Bob Horton, Bob Miller.